Aseprite Importers

 You will not see the importer when you select a character instance in a specific room.
 To see the importer, you must open the character scene and select its root node.

-Likewise, a Room importer is shown in the Room inspector, when you select the root node of an open Room scene.
+Likewise, a Room importer is shown when you open a Room scene.

 Note